ERnsTL/rec/README.md

 ## Status

 Basically useful.
 Not recommended for production use at the moment.
+This is currently the library only.
+The command-line utilities are still missing.

 Tests for all examples mentioned in the manual are being added.
 During that, compatibility problems are revealed and fixed but a good part of the features are usable and compliant with GNU recutils.